codewars/docs/content/languages/cpp/authoring/index.md

 - Appropriate assertion functions should be used for each given test. `AssertEquals` is not the only option, and Snowhouse provides a selection of constraints and expressions suitable for many scenarios: `EqualsWithDelta` for floating point comparisons, `EqualsContainer ` to compare containers with a predicate, etc.
 - `Assert::That(bool)` should not be used, because it generates poor feedback on failure.
 The overload `Assert::That(bool_value, Equals(expected_value), message_supplier)` should be used instead.
 - Overloads of `Assert::That` which accept `message_supplier` should be preferred.
 Assertion message should provide meaningful details on the cause of failure, like test input, etc.
 - Some additional attention should be paid to the order of parameters passed to `Assert::That`.
-It differs between various assertion libraries, and it happens to be quite often confused by authors, mixing up `actual` and `expected` in assertion messages.
+It differs between various assertion libraries, and authors quite often happen to confuse `actual` and `expected` in assertion messages.
 For the C++ testing framework, the order is `(actual, SomeConstraint(expected))`.
-- To avoid unexpected crashes in tests, it's recommended to perform some additional assertions before assuming that the answer returned by the user solution has some particular form, or size.
+- To avoid unexpected crashes in tests, it's recommended to perform some additional assertions before assuming that the answer returned by the user solution has some particular form or size.
 For example, if the solution returns a pointer, an explicit assertion should be added to check whether the returned pointer is valid, and not, for example, `nullptr`; the size of the returned container should be verified before accessing an element which could turn out to be located out of its bounds.

 ### Testability